TanaRuin/Vammy-2702368122-B4CC-WADS_Week1/README.md

 What is Web Application Development?
 -Web application development is the process of using client-side and server-side programming to develop an application accessible over a web browser.
 Developers begin with ideating a web application based on finding a solution to a specific problem, and move on to design the app, choose the right framework to develop the web app, test it and finally deploy it.

+Web App vs Website – Is There a Difference?
+-Yes, you’re right for asking that question.
+It is the first doubt that comes to mind and rightly so.
+The lines between a website and a web app are rather blurred.

+Here’s the real difference.
+A website can be a static page shat only gives out information and may or may not have an input dependability.

+A web app on the other hand is a dynamic web application that responds to user input and allows users to perform certain tasks over the internet.

+So in short, any website that has client-side component that allows users to perform a task can be called a web app.

+Web apps are designed to perform specific tasks that help user solve a problem.
+Websites can exist merely to provide information.